-Laser vs. IPL – what is the real difference?
+Laser vs. IPL – What is the real difference?
+Which is Better?

 Did you know that not every light-based technology used for permanent hair reduction is actually a laser?